VirusTotal/yara/docs/writingrules.rst

     }

-This rules matches any file or process containing the string $a exactly six times, and more than ten occurrences of string $b.
+This rule matches any file or process containing the string $a exactly six times, and more than ten occurrences of string $b.

 .. _string-offsets: